Semantic Editing with Coupled Stochastic Differential Equations: Extra Experimental Results

 \subsection{Additional qualitative Results}

 Additional qualitative results are provided in Figure~\ref{fig:qualitative_appendix} and ~\ref{fig:qualitative_comp2}, where we present more examples of edits produced by Sync-SDE and comparisons with competing approaches, including pixel-wise difference maps.
 These results further demonstrate that Sync-SDE achieves edits well-aligned with the target prompt while preserving the source image structure, consistently producing localized and faithful modifications across diverse scenarios.
+Furthermore, we provide qualitative results in Figure~\ref{fig:qualitative_oil} and ~\ref{fig:qualitative_anime} to demonstrate the global style-transfer capacity of sync-SDE.